zazapeta/create-react-app-redux-pilled/README.md

 - React Router
 - Redux (redux-thunk, redux-actions, redux-logger, reselect, redux-orm, redux-form)
 - Bootstrap
-- Superagent
+- Axios
 - (xState ?)

 # File structure

 Based on | Pills | Pages | Models | directory where :

-- Pills are smart (business) component
+- Pills are smart (business) component (aka connected component)
-- Pages are 'navigational' ccomponent (they are used in the Router)
+- Pages are 'navigational' component (they are used in the Router)
-- Models are 'api-data-wrapper' class
+- Models are 'api-data-wrapper' class.
+Managed with redux-orm
+- Api is the directory containing all api services

 ## Definitions

-- elements : elements directory - An element is a really simple component (known as a atomic componant or atomic element of a design).
-At this moment we have semantic ui that define for us the big majority of elements.
-- hooks : React hooks directory
 - images : shared images directory
-- models : models directory - A model is a simple wrapper on the raw api data.
-They should stay simple as possible and read only as possible.
+- models : models directory
-- pages : page directory - A page is a component that will be used exclusively in the Router - _nowhere else and no other component in the router !_.
-Therefor, page are responsible of the navigations tought routes.
-A 'big' page may be splited into smaller component stored in a directory.
+- pages : page directory - A page is a component that will be used **exclusively** in the Router - _nowhere else and no other component in the router !_.
+Therefore, pages are responsible of the navigations tought routes.
+A 'big' page may be splited into smaller component stored in child directory.
-- pills : pill directory - A pill is something handleing a part of the business -- see **Pill** section
+- pills : pill directory - A pill is something handling a part of the business -- see **Pill** section
 - redux-form-utils: redux-form utlities directory
   - fieldComponents.jsx - Component used as _XXX_ in (redux-form)`<Field component={XXX}>`.
   - fieldValidators.js - Function used as _XXX YYY_ in (redux-form)`<Field validate={[XXX,YYY]}` - _all function here must be tested_